exercism/csharp/exercises/practice/bob/.approaches/introduction.md

 ## General guidance

-Regardless of the approach used, some things to look for include
+Regardless of the approach used, some things you could look out for include

 - If the input is trimmed, [Trim][trim] only once.